Saline Valley Hot Springs in Death Valley

 Saline Valley Hot Springs Directions

-Saline Valley Hot Springs is in the northeast of Death Valley National Park.
-You can reach these hot springs via the North Pass through Big Pine or the South Pass through Olancha.
-There is no other way to access the hot springs except by a long, unpaved, and dangerous road.
-You can drive to Saline Valley Hot Springs from Las Vegas (6.5 hours), Los Angeles (6.5 hours), or San Francisco (9.5 hours).
+There is no other way to access the hot springs except by a long, unpaved and dangerous road.
+You can drive to Saline Valley Hot Springs from Las Vegas (6.5 hours), Los Angeles (6.5 hours) or San Francisco (9.5 hours).

-If driving from Las Vegas, take the 95 North freeway for about 115 miles until you reach Beatty, Nevada.
+Take the 95 North freeway for about 115 miles until you reach Beatty, Nevada.
 In Beatty, turn onto the 374 South, which merges into the 190 West that travels across Death Valley National Park for 77 miles.
 On the other side of the park, you’ll take a right onto the unpaved Saline Valley Road for about 52 miles to the hot springs.
 This is the South Pass route.

-From Los Angeles for about 25 miles, take the 101 North freeway, turning into the 5 North.
+For about 25 miles, take the 101 North freeway, turning into the 5 North.
 Then, you’ll take the 14 North freeway toward Palmdale for 115 miles.
 In Palmdale, you’ll merge with the 395 North, which you’ll drive for 41 miles.
 Then, take a left onto Saline Valley Road for 52 miles to the hot springs.

-From San Francisco, take the 580 East and 205 East out of the city for about 60 miles before taking the 120 East across Yosemite National Park for over 150 miles (remember that winter conditions may close this route).
+Take the 580 East and 205 East out of the city for about 60 miles before taking the 120 East across Yosemite National Park for over 150 miles (remember that winter conditions may close this route).
 When you reach Lee Vining, take the 395 South towards Big Pine for about 77 miles.
-In Big Pine, take the 168 East for a couple of miles before beginning the mix of paved and unpaved roads south towards Saline Valley Hot Springs.

 Unpaved Road Conditions

-The south pass to Saline Valley is unpaved and treacherous.
-Just before you arrive in Death Valley National Park on highway 190, you’ll turn onto the unpaved Saline Valley Road (see the turnoff from highway 190).
-This road takes over three hours and is only for high-clearance vehicles with low tire pressure.
 Since you will not have cell phone service, it is imperative that you also keep a spare tire, tire pump, and extra food and water in case you have to wait for a tow truck.
 Remember that your tow may cost thousands of dollars, so you should be prepared to replace any flat tire.
 Watch this YouTube video by We Follow Rivers, which records the drive.

 Is Saline Valley Road Open?